 Juvenile Red-Tailed Hawks do not have red tails.
 Their lighter colored feathers and often banded tails gradually change as they molt and become adults.

 At the EcoTarium

 The EcoTarium is home to a red-tailed hawk and a red-shouldered hawk.
-You can visit the red-tailed hawk in the Animal Corner, just outside the lower level entrance.
-The red-shouldered hawk lives in the bird house, located along the Wildlife Path.
+You can visit Jello, our female red-tailed hawk in the Animal Corner, just outside the lower level entrance.
+Our male red-shouldered hawk, Archie, lives in the bird house, located along the Wildlife Path.

 Hawks are predatory birds (raptors) that are active during the day.
 They generally live in woods and are ambush predators, meaning they hide until prey comes nearby and attack suddenly.
 They have good hearing and exceptional eyesight and sharp, curved talons and beaks.
 These traits, along with being very intelligent, make them efficient hunters.
 They use their feet to grab and hold prey and their beaks to tear flesh as they eat.

 Species of hawks are varied in size and ability.
 Some can reach a speed of 150 miles an hour when diving.
 Others migrate thousands of miles a year.
 Generally, females hawks are larger than males, and individuals form lifelong mating pairs.
 Like owls, hawks regurgitate pellets of indigestible materials like fur and feathers.
 Hawks, however, can also digest bone, so hawk pellets contain no bones.